Frequently asked questions

 Our single and dual mount jockey seats can be mounted to deck track which allows them to be easily re-positioned or removed entirely.
 This allows the deck to be quickly re-configured for mission specific requirements.
 The seats can be attached to the deck via quick release latches or using hardware that can be removed in minutes using a basic wrench.
 The deck track mounting system requires the purchase of deck mounts and either quick release latches or deck rack hardware.

 The PROTUNE adjust enables the occupant to change the ramp rate of the shock.
 Changing the ramp rate has the most effect in the last 1/3 of the suspension travel and will allow the suspension system to mitigate larger/extreme impacts without bottoming.
 This would most commonly be used in extreme applications – for example; Special Forces 10m – 12m open RIB at 50 – 60 knots which tend to generate a much higher acceleration than other / slower applications.

-The long travel 200mm S3 Suspension modules are equipped with air sprung shocks that have a progressive spring rate, so 99% percent of our seats are not equipped with, and do no require, the PROTUNE option.
+The long travel 200mm S3 Suspension Modules are equipped with air sprung shocks that have a progressive spring rate, so 99% percent of our seats are not equipped with, and do not require, the PROTUNE option.